coast-framework/coast/docs/response.md

   {:status 200 :body "this returns a string"})
 ```

-The above example returns a string from curl, but will return an `application/octet-stream` content-type response header, and the browser won't know how to handle it.
+The above example returns a string with a content type of `text/plain`

 ## Basic Example
 The following example returns an array of customers in JSON format: